Skip to main content

 • You prefer to buy product surface area rather than compose it

-The goal here is not only to manage chargers.
-It is to give operators an open layer for:
+The goal here is not only to manage chargers, but to give operators an open layer for:

 • OCPP connectivity